U.S. companies brighten their earnings outlook

 “It doesn’t mean profits are going to be booming ... but it’s better than it was, and why you’re seeing some of the rotation into more cyclical stocks now.”

-For instance, the S&P energy sector .SPNY, last year’s worst-performing group, is up 7.4 percent for the year so far.
+For instance, the S&P energy sector, last year’s worst-performing group, is up 7.4 percent for the year so far.

 Analysts are still expecting a 3.3-percent decline in second-quarter S&P 500 earnings.
 But that would mark an improvement from the previous quarter and would reverse the deterioration in earnings that began in the third quarter of 2015.